All Project Workshop Research Performance

 This is part of Digital manual of World for Us which explore dilemmas and actions related to human interaction with the digital world, emphasising practical and speculative considerations.

 And at the same time ia asking questions: How could we deal with amount of data which we produced?
 What is the digital world, whose digital body we have created and in which we live?
 Do we ready to delete our data before death and how we can do it?
-And etc.

-Tech: Blender.
+Tech: Blender, 3 projectors, speakers.
 Sound: machine noise.

 Guān Luò Yīn